WordPress/WordPress-Documentation-Style-Guide/docs/2-document-guidelines/inclusivity.md

 While writing unbiased documentation:
  - Be inclusive of gender identity, race, culture, ability, age, sexual orientation, and socioeconomic class.
 Include a wide variety of professions, educational settings, locales, and economic settings in examples.
  - Avoid politicized content.
-In case, that is to be included, remain neutral.
+In case political content is to be included, remain neutral.
  - Follow Accessibility guidelines.
  - Avoid content that would insult or cause harm to people.
  - Don't write prejudiced and discriminatory content against minority communities.

-## Language guidelines
+## Avoid ableist language
-- Be thoughtful of word choice - particularly slang and ableist language.
+Be thoughtful of word choice - particularly slang and ableist language.
+[warning] Not Recommended: Gutenberg is damn useful stuff.[/warning]
+[tip] Recommended: Gutenberg is a versatile editor.[/tip]

+## Writing about genders
+- Use gender-neutral language, including pronouns.
+- When writing about a real individual, use their preferred pronouns.
+- Avoid gendered language such as *manpower*, *man-hours*, *chairman*, etc. Follow additional guidelines on "Genders" and "Pronouns".
+[warning] Not Recommended:
+- manpower
+- mankind
+- chairman
+[/warning]
+[tip] Recommended:
+- human-power
+- humankind/humanity
+- chairperson
+[/tip]

-Accessibility and disability terms
+## Accessibility and disability terms